The day before

 Forming the cheese

-- Open the probiotic capsules and add the powder to the bowl.
+- Open the probiotic capsules and add the powder to the blender.

 - Add the penicillium roqueforti.
-If your penicillium roqueforti is in powdered form, please check the notes.
+If your penicillium roqueforti is in powdered form it works the same way as the liquid one.

 - Transfer to a clean bowl, cover with plastic film and let sit at room temperature for one day, this step is important to let the cheese ferment.